RedisAI/RedisAI/docs/commands.md

 _Arguments_

-* **LOAD**: an optional argument, that denotes the beginning of the input tensors keys' list, followed by the number of keys, and one or more key names
+* **LOAD**: denotes the beginning of the input tensors keys' list, followed by the number of keys, and one or more key names
-* **PERSIST**: an optional argument, that denotes the beginning of the output tensors keys' list, followed by the number of keys, and one or more key names
+* **PERSIST**: denotes the beginning of the output tensors keys' list, followed by the number of keys, and one or more key names
-* **KEYS**: an optional argument, that denotes the beginning of keys' list which are used within this command, followed by the number of keys, and one or more key names.
-Alternately, the keys names list can be replaced with a tag which all those keys share.
+* **KEYS**: denotes the beginning of keys' list which are used within this command, followed by the number of keys, and one or more key names.
+Alternately, the keys names list can be replaced with a tag which all of those keys share.
 Redis will verify that all potential key accesses are done to the right shard.

+_While each of the LOAD, PERSIST and KEYS sections are optional (and may appear at most once in the command), the command must contain **at least one** of these 3 keywords._
-* **TIMEOUT**: the time (in ms) after which the client is unblocked and a `TIMEDOUT` string is returned
+* **TIMEOUT**: an optional argument, denotes the time (in ms) after which the client is unblocked and a `TIMEDOUT` string is returned
 * **|> command**: the chaining operator, that denotes the beginning of a RedisAI command, followed by one of RedisAI's commands.
 Command splitting is done by the presence of another `|>`.
 The supported commands are:
     * `AI.TENSORSET`
     * `AI.TENSORGET`
     * `AI.MODELEXECUTE`
     * `AI.SCRIPTEXECUTE`

-Note that LOAD, PERSIST and KEYS sections may appear at most once in the command, and that the command must contain **at least one** of these 3 keywords.
-Moreover, KEYS should not be specified in `AI.SCRIPTEXECUTE` commands of the DAG.
 `AI.MODELEXECUTE` and `AI.SCRIPTEXECUTE` commands can run on models or scripts that were set on different devices.
 RedisAI will analyze the DAG and execute commands in parallel if they are located on different devices and their inputs are available.
+Note that KEYS should not be specified in `AI.SCRIPTEXECUTE` commands of the DAG.

 _Return_